bigboss-oualid/test/docs/github_pages/try_application.md

 [Back to summary](../index.md)

-## Test the application online
+## Test the application Locally

-1. Start the server locally
+* Start the server

-It is necessary to have installed the [symfony binary](https://symfony.com/download).
+>It is necessary to have installed the [symfony binary](https://symfony.com/download).

 ```shell
 # Start the server and display the log messages in the console